 Sponsored by SETDA

-During this edWebinar, SETDA will release a new resource for educational stakeholders that supports digital learning implementation: Transformative Digital Learning: A Guide to Implementation.
+During this edWebinar, SETDA releases a new resource for educational stakeholders that supports digital learning implementation: Transformative Digital Learning: A Guide to Implementation.
 SETDA, in collaboration with multiple partners and state leaders, developed a comprehensive set of professional learning resources to build state and district capacity in support of the transition to digital learning.
-This edWebinar will highlight a set of professional learning resources, known as facilitator guides, for states and districts to provide customized support and training regarding digital learning implementation.
+This edWebinar highlights a set of professional learning resources, known as facilitator guides, for states and districts to provide customized support and training regarding digital learning implementation.

 In addition, a set of stakeholder communication toolkits designed to help educators disseminate information about teaching and learning in the digital age will be shared.
-This session will be of most interest to pre–K through high school teachers, librarians, and school leaders, as well as district leaders.
-Participants will hear from state and association leaders regarding the value of these customizable resources and have the opportunity to participate in a discussion with the presenters.
+This recorded session will be of most interest to pre–K through high school teachers, librarians, and school leaders, as well as district leaders.
+Hear from state and association leaders regarding the value of these customizable resources and have the opportunity to participate in a discussion with the presenters.